ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 1. the simplicial set $\Delta[1]/\partial \Delta[1]$

    This is not fibrant (not a [[Kan complex]]).
-On the contrary, this is the smalles simplicial model available for the circle, with the least number of horn fillers.
+On the contrary, this is the smallest simplicial model available for the circle, with the least number of horn fillers.

    In low degrees it looks as follows